 Are you looking for maximum flexibility in a seminary degree?
 With the master of arts with a major in Christian studies you get the same core of biblical and theological studies that you find in our other programs, but with the greatest number of open elective hours of any major we offer.
 That flexibility means you can sample a wide array of subjects—Old and New Testament studies, church history, systematic theology, and philosophy of religion, as well as leadership and evangelism courses—or focus in on just one or two fields of study.
 In your capstone experience, you will build on your coursework with either a major ministry research project or a thesis.
+Plus, you can pursue this fully online, residentially, or with a combination of the two!

 How can I use this degree?